offen/underscore-benchmark/README.md

 node ./pull-versions.js master some-feature-branch
 ```

-Such an argument can be any valid git ref for the repository.
+Such an argument can be any either a branchname or a commit hash for the repository.

 [underscore-repo]: https://github.com/jashkenas/underscore